DefinitionThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-Hamartomas of the skin in which the epidermis and/or skin appendages are altered (e.g. sebaceous nevus) are described as organoid epidermal nevi.
+Hamartomas of the skin are described as so-called "organoid epidermal nevi" in which the epidermis and/or skin appendages are altered (e.g. nevus sebaceus).

 LiteratureThis section has been translated automatically.